-The landscape of human memories are filled with familiar territories that have long been deserted.
+The landscape of human memories is filled with familiar territories that have long been deserted.
 The monsoon winds swept across the Arabian Sea and left a spray of fresh mist on the olive green table in our bedroom.
 Our LP player infused that breeze with the Calypso sounds of Harry Belafonte singing Jamaican Farewell.
 That song was our anthem – it rolled into the rainfall and seeped into the aquifers of our childhood.

 — x —

 My brother died four days after his 25th birthday.
 I was sitting at a desk in a make-shift office within a warehouse when I got the news.

 I drove back to the city in a Jeep, the familiarity of the retreating landscape tinged by the strangeness of my brother’s dissolution.
 I put an arm around my father to comfort him.
 It was hard to respond with either faith or fury to the irreversible nature of destiny.